 I first started dealing with the web back in 1996 at a time when everybody was creating their own little space on the web to promote themselves and their hobbies.
 You could get everything from Terry Pratchett fan sites to computer game walkthroughs but crucially there was very little actual business.
 This, of course, quickly changed and the web went through a period of marketing hype before the inevitable burst of the “dot com” bubble.
 We then had the re-invention of the internet into that awful phrase “web 2.0″ and I watched the focus of the web swing back again to the individuals that make it and again to creating a sense of identity; your own little niche on the information super highway (another great clichéd phrase).
 This time, rather than learning HTML and trying to decide if a <MARQUEE> tag (yes it was uppercase in those days) is what you need to stand out, we instead witnessed the birth of the “lifestream”; a syndication of our identity on multiple social networks.
 Whilst I was very fond of this, it soon became overwhelming to "check in" for every interaction in my life (things are going downhill when you need to share exactly what you're eating, drinking, reading, doing, etc).

 Please note that I do not maintain a profile on LinkedIn; it's a time consuming spam machine.
 Instead, you can find my CV and work history on this site.
+I also do not have a Facebook account (besides a fake one for testing apps) as I fundamentally disagree with the service, their business model, and the effect they have had on society.

 I thought it might be fun to have some random facts about me so I’ve added them below for your delectation.